 A pour over will in Florida is used when there is a revocable trust (hereafter the “trust”), so this should tie together nicely with the discussion to come shortly about revocable living trust planning.
 Think of this as a pitcher (of water) pouring the estate assets into the trust.

-So this kind of will, instead of making the distributions to beneficiaries (remember specific and general bequests), will generally make one distribution into the Trust.
+So this kind of will, instead of making the distributions to a single beneficiary or beneficiaries (remember specific and general bequests), will generally make one distribution into the Trust.
 This type of will requires all of the other key provisions mentioned in this chapter but is unique in its function because it essentially transfers the duty to distribute the estate assets to the trustee of the trust rather than allowing the probate judge to do so via the last will under the charge of the personal representative.

 Holographic wills are not allowed in some states but are accepted in others.
 A holograph is essentially a “handwritten will”.
 Generally, the requirements are that it be in the testator’s own handwriting, signed and dated by the testator.
 Another implied requirement is that it can be identified as a will by some descriptive language such as “This is my last will” or “Upon my death I bequeath my assets to…” If all this can be verified, a holograph can be admitted to the probate court as a valid will.
 For many reasons, this is not the recommended approach to estate planning, but it may be useful if death is imminent and only a pen and paper are handy.

 A Florida last will and testament that includes a testamentary trust is a last will and testament in Florida that adds a trust fund for children or other beneficiaries.
-This type of Florida last will and testament creates a trust that becomes effective upon the death of the testator, and this is distinct from a revocable living trust, which becomes effective during the lifetime of the settlor (the person who sets up the trust).
-This type of Florida last will and testament is generally longer and more involved than the others because the provisions of the trust, such as the appointment of the trustee and other requirements of the trust, will be included in the will.
+This type of Florida last will and testament creates a trust that becomes effective upon the death of the testator, and this is distinct from a Florida revocable living trust, which becomes effective during the lifetime of the settlor (the person who sets up the trust).
+This type of Florida last will and testament is generally longer and more involved than the others because the provisions of the trust, such as the appointment of a trustee and other requirements of the trust, will be included in the will.

 A Florida Medicaid will creates a specific type of testamentary trust and is not a well-known concept among the general public.
 This type is a strategy for Florida Medicaid planning, which will be discussed in more detail in the Chapter 3.
 Suffice to say it is a last will that creates a supplemental trust fund in order to allow a spouse who is receiving Medicaid benefits for long-term medical care to continue eligibility after a spouse passes away.
 This unique last will accomplishes this goal by allowing the estate assets to be held in a separate supplemental fund to provide for the surviving spouse’s incidentals.